johndimm/JasminePOST/README.md

 ## Testing POST requests using jasmine

-This is a short example showing that special handling is needed to test POST requests using jasmine.
+This is a minimal self-contained example showing that special handling is needed to test POST requests using jasmine.

-##### Install and test
+### Install and test

 In one command shell:
 ```